-ON this day 16 years ago Lennox Lewis suffered a huge knockout loss.
-The Briton was the unified WBC and IBF heavyweight champion and Hasim Rahman was near-universally expected to be a run of the mill victory for him.
+ON this day in 2001 Lennox Lewis suffered a huge knockout loss.
+The Briton was the unified WBC and IBF heavyweight champion and 28-year-old Hasim Rahman was near-universally expected to be a run of the mill victory for him.

 Reports had also emerged that Lamon Brewster had dropped him in sparring with a serious punch.
 In the Boxing News preview Claude Abrams asked, ‘Has Lewis taken Rahman lightly?’